scds/github-pages/lessons/lesson1.md

 </div>

-However, one change in Markdown is the way you create new lines.
-If you simply start typing on the next page, the output will mash the two lines together onto the same line.
+However, one change in Markdown (compared to text editors like Google Docs or Microsoft Word) is the way you create new lines.
+If you simply start typing on the next line, the output will mash the two lines together onto the same line.

 <div class="code-example" Markdown="1">